trm-astro/cpp-subs/README.rst

 where header or library files are located.
 For something you might have installed yourself in a non-standard directory however, configure has no way of knowing what to do.
-This is the source of perhaps the most common problem when installing 'subs' which is that although you have just installed pgplot, it says "PGPLOT header not found; please fix." or "could not find or work out libraries for PGPLOT".
+This is the source of perhaps the most common problem when installing |subs| which is that although you have just installed pgplot, it says "PGPLOT header not found; please fix." or "could not find or work out libraries for PGPLOT".